logzio/logz-docs/_source/logzio_collections/_security-sources/crowdstrike.md

      </parse>
    </source>
    ​
-   # Concating the event as one log
+   # Concatenating the event as one log
    <filter crowdstrike-fluentd>
      @type concat
      key message